DeepthiNZPM/DeepthiNZPM.github.io/README.md

 - An introduction section with a brief biography.
 - A portfolio section showcasing my projects.
 - A skills section outlining my competencies.
-- A contact form for potential clients or employers to reach out to me.

 ## Features